pyahmed/sripy/README.md

 # sripy
-A python script to record from shoutcast streams
+A python script to record shoutcast streams